-If you’ve been following my columns, you’ll know Im pursuing a thread.
-It is all about the difference between spirituality and what shall we call it?
-Psychism, psychic phenomena, metaphysics, the occult, mediumism and so on.
+What is the difference between spirituality and psychism, psychic phenomena, metaphysics, the occult, mediumism and so on.

 I want people to understand the difference in order to save them the kind of confusion I experienced and which took me almost fifteen years to clear up.
 As a teenager and in my early twenties, I came across many people with interesting powers.
 They could move objects with their thought energy.
 They could clairvoyantly see things.
 They could talk with angels and spirits.
 They could make things happen.
 And I was ready to give them respect and to sit at their feet and learn.